 A: There is no evidence that these vaccines affect future fertility.

 A: You can choose to either get the second dose during pregnancy or wait to get the second dose until after you have had your baby.
 Many individuals who have already had the first dose may choose to get the second dose so they will become immune during pregnancy.
+The American College of Obstetricians and Gynecologists has convened an expert panel which recommends completing the vaccine course once it is initiated to receive the most effective and timely immunity.

 Q: I am planning pregnancy in the near future.
 Should I get vaccinated now or wait?

 A: The COVID-19 vaccines are not believed to affect your future fertility.
 Getting vaccinated before you get pregnant may prevent COVID-19 during pregnancy.
 It can also avoid the need for vaccination during pregnancy.
-However, whether or not you wait to get vaccinated may depend on when the vaccine is available to you.

 Still have questions?
 Please find additional references and resources: